-“If you own a UK property, have sold a property, received an inheritance, have UK shares or own an investment portfolio there, you need to file a return by 31 January each year – even if you live in Hong Kong or have been away from home for many years,” advises Niresh before adding, “getting the right advice will save you money in the long term.”
+“If you own a UK property, have sold a property, received an inheritance, have UK shares or own an investment portfolio there, you need to file a return by 31 January each year – even if you live in Hong Kong or have been away from home for many years,” advises Niresh, before adding, “getting the right advice will save you money in the long term.”

 In fact, even if you don’t have an income, you need to file a non-return.
 It might sound strange, but this is true.
-Failing to do so will incur a fine of up to £1,200.
-One fine for each year you haven’t filed.
+Failing to do so will incur a fine of up to £1,200 – one fine for each year you haven’t filed.

 Savings for UK landlords

-Beyond advocating for those who are behind on their tax returns, Niresh is keen to point out that, with up to date guidance about allowable expenses, many clients can make considerable savings.
+Beyond advocating for those who are behind on their tax returns, Niresh is keen to point out that, with up-to-date guidance about allowable expenses, many clients can make considerable savings.

-He explains that he often meets UK property owners in Hong Kong, many of whom use UK agents who take 20% for taxation on behalf of their client.
+He explains that he often meets UK property owners in Hong Kong, many of whom use UK agents who take 20 percent for taxation on behalf of their client.
 He warns this is a common trap where many foreign landlords short-change themselves; in fact, they simply shouldn’t be paying this much tax.

-See more in our finance section
+See more in our Finance section